A Day-By-Day Guide To Your Menstrual Cycle, From An OB/GYN

-Day 1: The first day of your period is also the first day of your cycle.
+Day 1: This is the day of your first bleed (more than just spotting), aka the first day of your period.
 Unless you're pregnant, hormone levels plummet and the blood and tissues lining the uterus break down and shed.
-The next 28 days are all about your ever-optimistic uterus prepping for the possibility of a nine-month house guest.

 Day 4: Your period usually starts to lighten up, and may change in color from bright red to brown.